Velizar1/CryptoPortfolioCalculator-/README.md

 Crypto portfolio calculation.
 The project contains of a server and front-end side.

+## Server side
-In order to use the project, start the backend server.A swagger supported page with endpoin documentation should appear.
-Retrieving calculated crypto coin profits base on uploaded portfolio file with format of each line -   number of coins(number)|coin(code)|initial buy price(number)
+In order to use the project, start the backend server.
+A swagger supported page with endpoin documentation should appear.
+Retrieving calculated crypto coin profits base on uploaded portfolio file with format of each line :
+number of coins(number)|coin(code)|initial buy price(number)
 Log files with operations steps and errors will be generated in ./CryptoPortfolio/Logs

 ## Client React App